adap/flower/baselines/fedstar/README.md

 **Hardware Setup:** These experiments were run on a linux server with 56 CPU threads with 325 GB Ram with A10 GPU in it.
 Any machine with 8 CPU cores and 16 GB memory or more would be able to run initall experiments with small number of clients in a reasonable amount of time.

-**Note:** The experiment is designed to run on both GPU and CPU, depending on memory constraints.
-By default, it will run only on the CPU.
-Please update the value of the list 'gpu_total_mem' with the corresponding memory available for each gpu's of your machine.
-The variable is in the distribute_gpus function inside the clients.py file.

 **Contributors:** Raj Parekh [GitHub](https://github.com/Raj-Parekh24), [Mail](rajparekhwc@gmail.com)

 ## Environment Setup